jdrichardsappacad/react-2021/week-15/practices/01-class-components/create-class-component/README.md

 arrow functions have no `this`, the function will `bind` automatically to the new `instance`.

 Using fat arrow function syntax, create a method called `handleClick`.
 Invoke an `alert` that says, `Button has been Clicked!`.

-Now add an `onClick` event handler to the Alert button and update the state with the `handleClick` method.
+Now add an `onClick` event handler to the Alert button and trigger the alert message using the `handleClick` method.

 Did you remember to use `this`?